 Many Boomers own bungalows.
 Bungalows converted into the development of a full income suite in the basement.

-Many towns and cities are offering grants to help you access rental income from your home by adding a revenue suite.
+Many towns and cities offer grants to help you access your home’s rental income by adding a revenue suite.

 Also, many towns and cities look to create higher density.
-We see rezoning, towns and cities converting more areas into R2 and R4 zoning, allowing the development of duplexes or fourplexes on these properties.
-This conversion of changing your property from single-family use to a multiple-family use is easier than you think.
+We see rezoning, towns and cities converting more areas into R2 and R4 zoning, allowing duplexes or fourplexes on these properties.
+This conversion of changing your property from single-family use to multiple-family use is easier than you think.

-This option offers not only the possibility of income, but it also provides additional wealth creation through selling part of the development. (idea for another blog post)
+This option offers the possibility of income and provides additional wealth creation through selling part of the development. (idea for another blog post)

 Women are living longer than men.

 Many of these women have friendships that have stood the test of time.
-These widowed women end up travelling together and doing many other activities with their friends who are in the same situation, single big home, and no spouse.
+These widowed women end up travelling together and doing many other activities with their friends in the same situation, single big home, and spouse.

 I suggest if you have a travel buddy, maybe it is time for both of you to consider; one friend sells their home and becomes a tenant and roommate in another person’s home.
 This move lowers your cost of living, frees up some money to enjoy life, and allows your friend to keep her home and some extra cash for living expenses.